 Information in this section is made available to help individuals make informed decisions in conjuction with their health care professionals.

-Please note: If your Physician needs more prescription information about the brand name liquid or tablet Levocarnitine - Carnitor®, or the newly introduced sugar free oral solution of Carnitor®, dosages, or has other questions, please have him/her contact Sigma-Tau Pharmaceuticals, Inc., and ask for the Medical Information Department or state that he/she has a question about carnitine.
-The phone number is 1-800-447-0169.
+Please note: If your Physician needs more prescription information about the brand name liquid or tablet Levocarnitine - Carnitor®, or the newly introduced sugar free oral solution of Carnitor®, dosages, or has other questions, please have him/her contact Sigma-Tau Pharmaceuticals, Inc., (now called Leadiant Biosciences) and ask for the Medical Information Department or state that he/she has a question about carnitine.
+The phone number is 1-800-447-0169 or contact by email.

 Other links about carnitine info and supplementation include MayoClinic and eMedicine.